 This is probably the main reason why patients should visit the dentist.
-While the CPAP machine is beneficial for a variety of reasons, it still might not be the best solution for everyone.
+While CPAP Therapy in patients with PTSD is beneficial for a variety of reasons, it still might not be the best solution for everyone.
 Most people feel that compared to CPAP therapy, an oral appliance is very comfortable and easy to use.
 There are even social reasons that make oral appliances very appealing.

 The Benefits of Oral Appliance Therapy